 The SPS shall provide every substitute hired into the SPS at the beginning of the school year or thereafter a standard District Orientation Packet which will include a copy of the Agreement, Substitute Handbook, SPS Rules and Regulations Affecting Substitute Certificated employees, a map showing school locations, a list of all school buildings (including addresses and phone numbers) and the phone number of Human Resources.
 SPS will share with SEA all materials to be included in the packet prior to inclusion.
 SEA will have the opportunity to respond to the documents and will also be able to suggest documents for inclusion.
-As a reference for all SPS personnel, "The Best Practices Guideline for Substitute Certificated employees" is found in Appendix S.
+As a reference for all SPS personnel, "Best Practices for Substitute Teachers" is found in Appendix Q.